Hieromon/AutoConnect/mkdocs/acupload.md

 ### <i class="fa fa-code"></i> Register custom upload handler

 In order to upload a file by the custom uploader, it is necessary to register it to the custom Web page beforehand.
-To register a custom uploader, specify the custom uploader class for the template argument and use the [AutoConnectAux::onUpload](apiaux.md#onupload) function.
+To register a custom uploader, specify the custom uploader class name in the template argument of the  [AutoConnectAux::onUpload](apiaux.md#onupload) function and invokes it.

 The rough structure of the sketches that completed these implementations will be as follows: